besson/my-lab/README.md

 my-lab
 ======

-A project to practice technologies that I've just learned
+This project is my sandbox, here I add simple pocs, technologies I learned and also algorithms I am practicing.